 Go through old photos.
 Don’t let the oldest generation die without asking who is in the pictures, where they were taken, and listening to the memories they invoke.
 Life was so different when our grandparents were children, and seeing small black and white photographs of life then helps the younger generation see for themselves the changes.

 Interview the oldest person in your family.
-Ask them about their family – about their grandparents, if they were from a different country, if they can tell you any juicy stories or scandals or neat facts about any family members, what their favourite childhood memories are.
+Ask them about their family – about their grandparents, if they were from a different country, if they can tell you any unique stories or facts about any family members, what their favourite childhood memories are.

 Map out the family path.
 Did your family come from another country?
 Where in that country did they live before moving here?
 Follow their journeys, and then find all the places they lived here before settling where you live today.